 I wrote these HOWTO as record of what I did to get my various Linux boxes up and running.
-So I can in the future follow these steps gain and rebuild them.
+So I can in the future follow these steps again and rebuild them.
 Really it is just me making notes to help myself later on.
 I simply cannot stop taking things apart and trying new things out.
-Sometimes they even go back together again and it a better way.
+Sometimes they even go back together again.

 There are probably gaping holes in the security and far better ways of doing all this.
 But this is Linux and there are always loads of ways of doing anything.
 This is my way and it is your choice to use it or not.

 If you get stuck or something does not work, 99% of the time it is because YOU did not: